-- Monitoring and other core statutory duties: maintaining monitoring networks is absolutely critical for understanding where pollution is most acute, and what measures are effective to reduce pollution.
-There are also a number of other very important statutory duties undertaken by boroughs, which form the basis of action to improve pollution; - Emissions from developments and buildings: emissions from buildings account for about 15% of emissions of nitrogen oxides (NO_x) across London6 so are important in affecting NO2 concentrations; - Public health and awareness raising: increasing awareness can drive behavioural change to lower emissions as well as to reduce exposure to air pollution; - Delivery servicing and freight: vehicles delivering goods and services are usually light and heavy duty diesel-fuelled vehicles with high primary NO2 emissions; - Borough fleet actions: our fleet includes light and heavy duty diesel-fuelled vehicles such as mini buses and refuse collection vehicles with high primary NO2 emissions.
-Tackling our own fleet means we will be leading by example; - Localised solutions: these seek to improve the environment of neighbourhoods through a combination of measures; and - Cleaner transport: road transport is the main source of air pollution in London, accounting for 62% of the emissions of NOx across London6.
-We need to incentivise a change to walking, cycling, public transport and ultra-low emission vehicles including electric vehicles as far as possible.
+- monitoring and other core statutory duties: maintaining monitoring networks is absolutely critical for understanding where pollution is most acute, and what measures are effective to reduce pollution.
+There are also a number of other very important statutory duties undertaken by boroughs, which form the basis of action to improve pollution - emissions from developments and buildings: emissions from buildings account for about 15% of emissions of nitrogen oxides (NOX) across London so are important in affecting NO2 concentrations - public health and awareness raising: increasing awareness can drive behavioural change to lower emissions as well as to reduce exposure to air pollution - delivery servicing and freight: vehicles delivering goods and services are usually light and heavy duty diesel-fuelled vehicles with high primary NO2 emissions - fleet actions: our fleet includes light and heavy duty diesel-fuelled vehicles such as mini buses and refuse collection vehicles with high primary NO2 emissions.
+Tackling our own fleet means we will be leading by example - localised solutions: these seek to improve the environment of neighbourhoods through a combination of measures - cleaner transport: road transport is the main source of air pollution in London, accounting for 62% of the emissions of NOx across London.
+We need to incentivise a change to walking, cycling, public transport and ultra-low emission vehicles including electric vehicles as far as possible